Reading time 4 Minutes

 6. The MDK assessor comes to the conclusion that no care-relevant issues are to be expected with my ALS.
 I have this in writing.

 7. I would have to have a PEG inserted.
 Because then I could be mobilised in a wheelchair and pushed out onto the balcony, because living in bed has no quality of life.
-That's what the nursing consultant at my nursing service told me.
-You can find the whole story "O'zapft ïs! here.
+That's what I was told by the care counsellor at my care service.
+You can find the whole story „O'zapft ïs!“ here here.
 Be that as it may, this is not only presumptuous and impertinent, but, as I said at the time and as I have living proof today that I have a PEG, it is factually wrong.
 The opposite is the case.
 Since the PEG, it has become impossible for me to get up because of the pain.
 But what do I know?
 It's only my body.

-8. "With the powder you call ice, you need yes a straw to drink that". (was about the crushed ice I bought for my carers for the premium brand drinks and alcoholic beverages I also bought for my carers).
+8. „With that powder you call ice cream, you need a straw to drink it.“ (this was about the crushed ice I bought for my carers for the premium brand drinks and alcoholic beverages I also bought for my carers)

 10. Going out onto the balcony with a coffee and a cigarette and throwing it over to me as I walk by, saying he's sorry, I'll get my coffee in a minute.
 But he's so keen on a cigarette right now.
 Read more?
 You can find it here: Shift, change.